locustcloud/locustcloud.github.io/README.md

 pip install locust-cloud
 ```

-To authenticate, locust-cloud needs your credentials.
-In your `.bashrc` or other login script, add this:
+To authenticate, locust-cloud needs the credentials you set up during registration.

+In your `.zshrc`/`.bashrc` or other login script, add this:

 ```bash
 export LOCUSTCLOUD_USERNAME='your@email.com'